JuliaSymbolics/SymbolicIntegration.jl/docs/src/manual/contributing.md

 # Contributing to translating new rules for RuleBasedMethod

-In this repo there is also some software that serves the sole purpose of helping with the translation of rules from Mathematica syntax, and not for the actual package working.
+In the github repo of the package there is also some software that serves the sole purpose of helping with the translation of rules from Mathematica syntax, and not for the actual package working.
 The important ones are:
-- translator_of_rules.jl is a script that with regex and other string manipulations translates from Mathematica syntax to julia syntax
+- translator_of_rules.jl is a script that with regex and other string manipulations translates from Mathematica syntax to julia syntax (see "houw to use it" section later)
 - translator_of_testset.jl is a script that translates the testsets into julia syntax (much simpler than translator_of_rules.jl)
 - `reload_rules` function in rules_loader.jl.
 When developing the package using Revise is not enough because rules are defined with a macro.
 So this function reloads rules from a specific .jl file or from all files if called without arguments.